Advanced Magento 2 Developer Tools For Debugging

 I. Magento Debug

 Magento Debug provides a clean interface for inspecting request data.
 It helps identify issues during development.
-It is similar to the Magento Developer Toolbar but more streamlined
+It is like the Magento Developer Toolbar, but more streamlined

 Key Highlights:

-• Shows an overview of request flow and timings.
+• Shows an overview of the request flow and timings.

-• Allows inspecting request and response data and headers.
+• Allows inspection of request and response data and headers.

 • Displays database queries with timing and parameters.